kyma-project/kyma/docs/kyma/04-01-overview.md

 - [Reinstall Kyma](#installation-reinstall-kyma)
 - [Set up the Kyma backup](/components/backup#overview-overview)

->**NOTE:** Make that the version of the documentation selected in the left pane of `kyma-project.io` matches the version of your Kyma deployment.
+>**NOTE:** Make sure that the version of the documentation selected in the left pane of `kyma-project.io` matches the version of Kyma you're using.